LibraryCarpentry/lc-spreadsheets/_episodes/00-intro.md

 teaching: 10
 exercises: 20
 questions:
-  - What are good data practices?
+  - What are good data practices for using spreadsheets for organizing data?
 objectives:
   - Understanding some drawbacks and advantages of using spreadsheet programs
   - Distinguish machine readable tidy data from data that is easy to read for humans